uwaiseibna2/GAP/README.md

 **Input 2**: FASTA file containing multiple sequence alignments for the n species at _g_ genomic regions.
 Each header should contain the species name followed by a space and an identifier for the genomic region (e.g., gene ID, gene name, genomic coordinates).
 Each region must contain sequences for all n species.
 If the region is entirely absent in a species, then a sequence of gaps "-" can be used for that species.

 **Input 3 (optional)**: A text file containing the phylogenetic tree of the n species in Newick format.
-No distances should be included, and the species name should match Input 1, example format [link](https://github.com/uwaiseibna2/GAP/blob/main/data-raw/phylogeny.txt) where n = 59 (species used in GAP).
+No distances should be included, and the species name should match Input 1.
+Example file [Input 3](https://github.com/uwaiseibna2/GAP/blob/main/data-raw/phylogeny.txt) where n = 59 (species used in GAP).